Joansitoh/sLibs/README.md

 # sLibs (SkillLibs)
-### This is a library for SkillTeam Devleopment team plugins.
+### This is a library for SkillTeam Devleopment plugins.

 ## API initialization